websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

     %>
     ```

-1. The attributes `fontColor()`, `fontFamily()`, `fontSize()` are now available to be used in the JSP.
+1. The attributes `fontColor()`, `fontFamily()`, `fontSize()` can now be used in the JSP.

 ## Implementing a Dropdown Selection UI

-The sample project has 3 attributes that can be configured.
-Currently the attributes must be manually inputted into a text input field but this can be further customized.
+The sample project has three attributes that can be configured.
+Currently the attributes must be manually entered into a text input field, but this can be further customized.

-For example, a dropdown list can be used for the font family attribute instead of an input field.
-In the project's configuration interface, replace the `@Meta.AD` annotation with the following:
+For example, you can use a dropdown list for the font family attribute instead of an input field.
+In the project's configuration interface, replace the `@Meta.AD` annotation with this:

 ```java
 @Meta.AD(